Skip to content

 }

-6. Why “poll + complete” is liberating
+6. Why the three-layer design is liberating

-Because all orchestration lives in the database:
+Because all orchestration lives in the SQL Core:

 • Workers are stateless – they can crash or scale horizontally